druid-io/pydruid/README.md

 #examples

-The following exampes show how to execute and analyze the results of three types of queries:timeseries, topN, and groupby.
-We analyze the twitter data set
+The following exampes show how to execute and analyze the results of three types of queries: timeseries, topN, and groupby.
+We will use these queries to ask simple questions about twitter's public data set.

 ## timeseries